dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2201.md

 These blogs are often treasure troves of tips and tricks, offering nuggets that can

 help build your skills.
-Best of all, they’re free!
+Best of all, they're free!

-Although these blogs won’t necessarily speak to your particular needs, they offer
+Although these blogs won't necessarily speak to your particular needs, they offer

 articles that advance your knowledge of Excel and can even provide general guid-